-- Google Translate
+Free Apps for Costa Rica – Google Translate

 My Spanish is amateur at best and Thomas is slowly surpassing me with his skills (grrr), but we still struggle a lot.
-It is usually not difficult to find English speakers in Costa Rica, especially in touristy areas, but it is just polite to try to speak in at least a little Spanish.
+It is usually not difficult to find English speakers in Costa Rica, especially in touristy areas, but we think it is just polite to try to speak a little Spanish.
 To translate things quickly we use Google Translate.

 If you are doing any traveling around San Jose and plan on using taxis, you need to get the Uber app.
 There has been a lot of controversy surrounding Uber here, but for now it is legal and running.
 Because Uber makes their rates based on distance rather than length of time, the cost is always considerably lower than the cost of taxis.

 Tip: If you need to get an Uber from the airport you can take advantage of the free wifi in the airport and order one on your way out.
 The only problem is there will be a ton of taxi drivers standing at the exit as well.
 You will have to weed through them to find your Uber driver or ask them on the Uber app how you will find them.

 If you are planning on renting a car for your travels throughout Costa Rica you should download Waze.
-This country can be difficult to navigate and no maps will provide you with enough detail to properly travel.
+This country can be difficult to navigate and maps will provide you with enough detail to properly travel.
 Roads here are changing constantly.
 Waze is great because it will notify you of upcoming traffic, road closures, etc. I find that for my phone Waze kills the battery pretty fast, but it uses very little data.

 Tip: If you are not planning on getting a SIM card for your phone while traveling you can try Google maps instead.
 They now have this feature in which you can download your route ahead of time and it will navigate you via satellite for free and without internet.
 I’ve had some trouble getting it to work sometimes though and I’m not sure how well it takes into account road closures and traffic.